-The proposed parcels will maintain the rural nature of the site because it complies with the minimum lot size and will not disturb existing biological and cultural resources.
+The proposed parcels will maintain the rural nature of the site because it complies with the minimum lot size and will with implementation of the Mitigation Measures, it will not disturb existing biological and cultural resources.

 3. Policy CD9.2 Rural development should be located and designed to preserve and provide buffers around native oak trees and other healthy and attractive native vegetation, cultural resources, biological features, mineral deposits, active agricultural operations, unique landforms, historic structures and landscapes, and other natural resources.